Are Fish Oil, Salmon Oil, Cod Liver Oil & Krill Oil the Same?

 Krill Oil vs. Fish Oil

 Krill oil is one of the newest types of omega-3 sources.
-While fish oil has been studied extensively by universities and international research centers for the last 40 years, researchers did not start collecting data on the benefits of krill oil until the 2000s.
-What’s more, many of the studies were released by the krill oil manufacturers themselves, raising questions about potential bias.
+While fish oil has been studied extensively by independent universities and research institutes for the last 50 years, researchers did not start collecting data on the benefits of krill oil supplements until the 2000s.
+What’s more, many of the studies were released by the krill oil manufacturers themselves, raising questions about bias.

 What Is Krill Oil?